I think I will be making this tonight, because this stuff will clear up some damn sinuses.

 * Squeeze in some fresh lime juice

-* A little cilantro & salt, preferably sea salt
+* A handful cilantro & couple shakes of sea salt

 * I like to add a generous dollop of Cuervo Gold, as well.